huderlem/porymap/docsrc/manual/editing-map-header.rst

 Location
     The region map section to which the map belongs.

+Location Name
+    The in-game name that can appear for this map.
+This name is shared with all maps that use the same ``Location``.

 Requires Flash
     Whether or not the map has limited vision which the HM move Flash can expand.